 Planning your itinerary from Miami to Key West well in advance in this case is mandatory.
 You’ll want to make sure you have enough time left for a snorkel tour!

 Bonus: If you are in love with marine life, there’s an amazing ethical tour from Key West: you’ll get to cruise in the ocean while watching bottlenose dolphins frolicking in their natural habitat!
 Check out more info on this dolphin watching tour here!

-If you are tired of the sea, something you will definitely see a lot on your road trip from Miami to Key West, you can have a relaxing walk in the forest at Key Largo Hammock Botanical State Park, that covers one third of the island of Key Largo.
+Enjoy a relaxing walk in the forest at Key Largo Hammock Botanical State Park.
+It covers one third of the island of Key Largo .